Szymon-Budziak/WebChat_django_chat/README.md

 # WebChat

-"WebChat" a real-time chat application project written in Django, Channels and design along with Tailwind CSS for WebRTC course at UNINA.
+"WebChat" a real-time chat application project written in Django, Channels and design along with Tailwind CSS for WebRTC and Secure System Design courses at UNINA.

 ## The structure of the project